4. Prepare your resume for a civilian job.

 Speaking of budgets, do you have one?

 This budget should reflect the realities of your new situation, such as health care costs and state taxes.
-Many service members establish residency in states that don't have state income taxes, and when they move, the new taxes catch them off-guard.
+Many service members establish residency in states that don't have state income taxes, and when they move, the new taxes are a surprise.
 Be sure to fully understand your take-home pay.

 As you update your budget, remember why you're doing it.
-The goal is to spend less than you earn; otherwise, you're constantly going into debt.
-Learn more about how to prepare your finances for the transition to civilian life.
+The goal is to spend less than you earn; otherwise, you're constantly going into debt or reducing savings.
+That's why it's more important to prepare your finances for the transition to civilian life.

 10. Decide on retirement benefits.